Migrate Logs to a New M-Series Appliance Model in Panorama

 - Perform initial setup of the new M-Series appliance.Repeat this step for each of the new M-Series appliances in the HA configuration.

-- Purchase and activate a Panorama support license or transfer licenses as follows only if the new M-Series appliance is the same hardware model as the old M-Series appliance.
+- Purchase and activate the Panorama support license or transfer licenses as follows only if the new M-Series appliance is the same hardware model as the old M-Series appliance.
 If the new M-Series appliance is a different model than the old M-Series appliance, you must purchase new licenses.

 - Select theAssetstab and click theSpareslink.